StefanoBlando/robust-portfolio-optimization/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the AGPL License - see the LICENSE file for details.

 ## Acknowledgments